Predicting Census Survey Response Rates With Parsimonious Additive Models and Structured Interactions

 \section{Introduction}

-{\bf Context and background.} Sample surveys and censuses are primary data sources in social science studies.
-However, low and often unpredictable response rates in surveys remain a continual source of concern~\citep{Erdman2016,tourangeau_hard--survey_2014,tourangeau2014hard} -- see Figure~\ref{fig:Maps-US-b-actual} for an illustration on the American Community Survey. \cite{tourangeau2014hard} discuss a multitude of factors that make parts of the population hard-to-survey -- such factors are often used to improve sampling strategies, questionnaire designs, recruitment methods, and the language in which the interview is conducted, among others. \cite{Erdman2016} emphasize the usefulness of having an indicator for hard-to-survey areas to guide targeted surveying (including oversampling), staff recruitment strategies, and targeted follow-ups for non-responders.
+Sample surveys and censuses are primary data sources in social science studies.
+However, low and often unpredictable response rates in surveys remain a continual source of concern~\citep{Erdman2016,tourangeau_hard--survey_2014,tourangeau2014hard} -- see Figure~\ref{fig:Maps-US-b-actual} for an illustration on the American Community Survey. \cite{tourangeau2014hard} discuss many factors that make parts of the population hard to survey -- such factors are often used to improve sampling strategies, questionnaire designs, recruitment methods, and the language in which the interview is conducted, among others. \cite{Erdman2016} emphasize the usefulness of having an indicator for hard-to-survey areas to guide targeted surveying (including oversampling), staff recruitment strategies, and targeted nonresponse followup.
 For major campaigns such as the decennial US Census, this approach can help guide resource allocation for advertisements and building community partnership activities.
-Eliciting responses from non-self-responding households through follow-up operations can be very costly and time consuming.
+Eliciting responses from non-self-responding households through follow-up operations can be costly and time-consuming.
 The Census Bureau estimates that a single percentage increase in the self-response rate amounts to roughly~$85$ million dollars saved in personal follow-up costs \citep{census_rep08, Bates2010}.
-Apart from the cost, the quality of proxy enumerations and imputations is typically significantly lower than that of self-responses \citep{Mule2010}.
+Apart from the cost, the quality of proxy enumerations and imputations is typically substantially lower than that of self-responses \citep{Mule2010}.